7. Assets

 1. Open New Transaction

-.
+Before making any API calls, a call should be made to /dataSource/openTransaction.
 This will return a string-valued token (the Transaction ID) that is then passed to the API calls that perform the data update operations.
 The Transaction ID ensures that each data update occurs within the transaciton associated with the given ID.
 The signature of the REST call is shown below.

 POST /dataSource/{id}/openTransaction